Don't pay for pricey builder-grade barn doors. Building a custom white oak wooden barn door is easier than you think.

 - Drill

-Use a tape measure to determine the width of the door opening.
+First, use a tape measure to determine the width of the door opening.
 Then add at least 4" to your total.
-The wooden barn door should overlap the doorway by a minimum of 2" on each side and also on the top.
+For best results, the wooden barn door should overlap the doorway by a minimum of 2" on each side and also on the top of the door.

 My door is 3' wide x 8' tall.

-Cut your white oak plywood to the exact size you need for your door.
-The additional 4" x 8' smaller pieces of white oak wood are used to frame out the door since there isn't a typical door frame.
+Cut your white oak plywood sheet to the exact size you need for your door.
+The additional 4"x8' smaller pieces of white oak wood are used to frame out the door as trim pieces since there isn't a typical door frame.
 It will also give additional strength to the entire door.

-Glue the white oak pieces straight to the outside edge bordering the plywood.
+Glue the 4"x8' white oak pieces of wood to the outside straight edge border of the door using wood glue.
+You may need to cut them down if not to size.
 Clamps are a great way to help hold these in place.
-You can also use a brad nailer from the back to help hold it on.
+You can also use a brad nailer from the back to help hold it on, just keep in mind that if you go that route you may need to cover nail holes with wood filler.

-Find the center of the door.
-Measure out where the middle point is on the side of your door.
-Cut a diagonal piece of white oak to fit nice and snug from the middle point (on the side edge) to one of the opposite corners.
+Find the center point of the door.
+Then, measure out where that exact center point is on the sides of your door.
+Cut a diagonal piece of the white oak piece of wood to fit nice and snug from the center point (on the side edge) to one of the opposite corners.
 Remember - measure twice and cut once!

 For the next diagonal piece, again lay it over the top where you want it and mark where it needs to be cut.

-Tip: cut it too big and slowly trim it down until it fits perfectly.
+Tip: Cut it larger than needed and slowly trim it down until it fits perfectly.

 Once you have measured, cut and placed all of your X pieces, glue them to the door.
 When the glue is dried, stand it up.

-At this point you can proceed to hang your door or add a wood stain and top coat.
-Depending on the condition of your door you can also lightly sand with 220 grit sandpaper for a finishing touch.
-Wipe it with a clean cloth to remove any dust.
+Depending on the condition of your door, it's a good idea to lightly sanding with 220 grit sandpaper for a finishing touch.
+Wipe it with a clean cloth when finished to remove any dust.

 When hanging a barn door you need to install it into wood for strength.
-Wooden barn doors are heavy and moving constantly along the top rails.
+Wooden barn doors are heavy and constantly moving along the top rails so you need good support.
 We used white oak for the header.

 How to Determine the Measurements for Your Header

-Find the studs in the wall.
+Next step, find the studs in the wall.
 Use finishing screws to anchor the header to the wall.
-We used 2 screws in each stud all the way across.
-Once your header is in place you can add the barn door hardware to the header.
+We used two screws in each stud all the way across.
+Once your header is in place you can add the barn door hardware to the header and top of the door.

-Finally, add the hardware to your wood door and it is ready to be hung up.
+Finally, add the chosen hardware to your wood door, hang it up and it is ready for use!

-This wood barn door is the cherry on top that pulls both of these spaces together.
+This wooden barn door is the cherry on top that pulls both of these spaces together.
 The wood tones add a warmth to the space and it is a beautiful focal point.

 Looking for more woodworking DIYs?
 Take a look at this easy way to embellish your entryway and add a little flair to your walls.